 How to get a cosy hygge bedroom

-The Hygge bedroom, inspired by Scandinavian design and all things cosy was a huge winter interiors trend in 2018 and it looks like it’ll be just as big this winter.
+The Hygge bedroom, inspired by Scandinavian design and all things cosy was a huge winter interiors trend in previous years and it looks like it’ll be just as big this winter.
 It seems we’re not ready to give up our love affair with the Danish style of cosy bedroom interiors and really taken Hygge to our hearts.
 If you’re thinking ‘what is hygge?’, then read on because it’s not too late to embrace the trend and bag yourself a cosy winter bedroom.